durbanitas/awesome-urban-planning/readme.md

 - [Cities](https://www.sciencedirect.com/journal/cities) - The International Journal of Urban Policy and Planning.
 - [Journal of the American Planning Association (JAPA)](https://www.planning.org/japa/) - JAPA is a prestigious, peer-reviewed journal that covers a wide range of topics in urban and regional planning.
 - [Journal of Urban Planning and Development (JUPD)](https://ascelibrary.org/journal/jupddm) - JUPD is a journal that focuses on the planning and development of urban areas.
+- [MIT Senseable City Laboratory Database](https://senseabledb.mit.edu/) - The MIT Senseable City Laboratory, part of MIT's City Design and Development group in the Department of Urban Studies and Planning, collaborates with the MIT Media Lab.
+It explores how digital technologies are transforming urban life and their impact on cities.
+Discover the works in their database.
 - [Urban Studies Journal](https://journals.sagepub.com/home/usj) - Urban Studies is an interdisciplinary journal covering a broad spectrum of urban issues.

 [⬆ back to top](#awesome-urban-planning-list)